 Monster World 4: wrote about it here.

 Soul Calibur 5: A long time ago, I was pretty dang good at Soul Calibur 2.
 I could regularly beat all of my friends, especially if I chose Kilik.
-Soul Calibur 3, to my eye at least, added nothing, aside from the create-a-character, which I didn’t have much fun with it.
+Soul Calibur 3, to my eye at least, added nothing, aside from the create-a-character, which I didn’t have much fun with.
 I skipped SC4, but I snagged SC5 for cheap off of PSN.
 I kind of hate it.
 Most of the characters have been replaced or simply removed.
 I don’t like the replacements.
 I played through the story mode, which focused on probably the two least interesting ones.
 The ones not featured in the story have almost no characterization.
 Less than you would get even from arcade mode of the average fighting game.
 Plus, most of them are just replacements for characters from the previous games, making them all feel like knock-offs.
 The gameplay, at first blush at least, is largely the same.
 I just couldn’t get over the roster shuffle.
-It doesn’t play any better than SC2, I don’t know why I should play this instead.
+It doesn’t play any better than SC2, I don’t know why I shouldn’t play that instead.

 Persona 4 Arena: wrote about it here.